mberk/mberk.github.io/_posts/2016-06-08-integer-sequence-learning-first-steps.markdown

 to predict the next element in the sequence
 (in this case this is the
 [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number) and the answer is 89).
-You're provided with 113,845 sequences from the OEIS and the only difference between the training and test set is that the test set has the final element of each sequence removed, this being the prediction target.
-This explains why it would be easy for someone to accidentally access data they shouldn't while building their model.
-In the extreme case you could just use the training set to achieve 100% accuracy on the leaderboard.
-For a competition like this one, I think it's safest to simply never touch the provided training set as you can always remove elements from the test set sequences to perform your out of sample predictions.
+You're provided with 227,690 sequences from the OEIS, split 50-50 into a training and test set.
+For the training set, you're given the entire sequence and for the test set the final element has been removed, which is the target you're trying to predict.

 There hasn't been a lot of discussion on the forums about how to approach this problem although I did reply to a post where I highlighted the